 If you have installed QGIS not using the standalone installer, then you must enter the path to your SAGA installation (which you must have installed separately) there.
-The required version is SAGA 2.1
+The required version is SAGA 2.1 [this is changing according to the releases of SAGA].

 In case you are using Linux, you do not have to set the path to your SAGA installation in the processing configuration.
 Instead, you must install SAGA and make sure that the SAGA folder is in PATH, so it can be called from the console (just open a console and type saga_cmd to check it).
 Under Linux, the target version for SAGA is also 2.1, but in some installations (such as the OSGeo Live DVD) you might have just 2.0.8 available.
-There are some 2.1 packages available, but they are not commonly installed and might have some issues, so if you prefer to use the more common and stable 2.0.8, you can do it by enabling 2.0.8 compatibility in the configuration dialog, under the SAGA group
+There are some 2.1 packages available, but they are not commonly installed and might have some issues, so if you prefer to use the more common and stable 2.0.8, you can do it by enabling 2.0.8 compatibility in the configuration dialog, under the SAGA group.